-It is obvious that due to the rising prices of residential properties, you’d not have been able to save adequately to purchase a down payment.
+It is obvious that due to the rising prices of residential properties, it is not easy to get enough money to afford a down payment.
 It is also highly possible that you’ve exhausted a chunk of the savings to pay for the margin money along with the other expenses, such as government taxes, stamp duties, mutation charges, etc.

 Well, you do not worry a lot.
 Understanding the demands of homeowners, most lending institutions these days provide exclusive products to cater to their requirements.
 Top-up and home improvement loans are one of the most popular options widely available to pay for repair and renovation expenses.

 Differences Between Top Up Loan vs Home Improvement Loan